 Another protection under the ADA, and as part of the Housing & Urban-Rural Recovery Act of 1983, is the protection of ESA owners from fees or deposits.

 Property owners cannot charge pet policy deposits and fees to individuals who are disabled and who own SAs, ESAs, or PSDs.

 However, if an ESA significantly damages the property, the property owner can legally charge a fee to the individual vacating the property.

 The Future of the ADA and ESAs

-Several elements of the ADA and other pieces of legislation have been called into question as the use and awareness of ESAs increases.
+Several elements of the ADA and other pieces of legislation have been called into question as to the use and awareness of ESAs increase.